huangy6/beat_pd/README.md

 This repository contains our code for the community phase of the BEAT-PD challenge.
 The [*final_sub*](https://github.com/huangy6/beat_pd/tree/final_sub/) branch of this repository contains our submission for the competition phase of the BEAT-PD challenge.

-## Pipeline overview

-* Extract tsfresh features from windowed observations
-  * Computed feature representations are saved to `extracted_features/`
-* Randomized hyperparameter search with CV
-  * Scores from hyperparameter search are saved to `performance/`
-* Re-fit with winning hyperparameters
-  * Fitted models are saved to `models/`
-* Predict test data
-  * Final test set predictions are saved to `test_predictions/`

-The first three steps can be resource intensive.
-Cached results from the hyperparameter search and model fitting are available in this repository, and extracted feature representations are available for download [here](https://www.dropbox.com/sh/slpl7qe7n3t253a/AACwxKIjZsQlKzDrFyPDPvTsa?dl=0).

 ## Setup

 Create and activate the [conda](https://docs.conda.io/en/latest/) environment.